Kalofer

 The modern settlement of Kalofer emerged in the 16th century, managing to preserve its Bulgarian character in the Ottoman Empire and to develop as a centre of craftsmanship, primarily cord production.
 The Kalofer monastery has been in operation since 1640 and the convent since 1700.
-During the Bulgarian National Revival the town became a centre of revolutionary activity, being the birthplace of figures such as Hristo Botev, Exarch Joseph, Dimitar Panichkov, Nikola Ivanov.
+During the Bulgarian National Revival the town became a centre of revolutionary activity, being the birthplace of figures such as Hristo Botev, Exarch Joseph, Dimitar Panichkov, and Nikola Ivanov.
+Today, it is best known for the imposing Hristo Botev Monument (one of many in the country).

 Geography

 Kalofer is located in the southern outskirts of Stara Planina.
 It is only 17 kilometers away from Karlovo, еlevation 603 m (1,978 ft), 22 km away from Sopot, 56 km away from Plovdiv, 222 km away from Burgas, 300 km away from Varna and 164 km from the capital of Bulgaria Sofia.

 History

 Kalofer was founded in the 16th century (1533).
-From the very beginning it enjoyed privileges as a city, which allowed it to preserve its typical Bulgarian character.
-In the time when traditional customs were booming about 1200 devices for producing traditional colored Bulgarian wollen threads (gaitan) were operating in the town.
-Traditional Bulgarian holidays have always been observed in Kalofer.
+From the very beginning, it enjoyed town privileges, which allowed it to preserve its typical Bulgarian character.
+At the height of its economic boom, some 1,200 devices for producing traditional colored Bulgarian wollen threads (gaitan) operated at the town.
 The town has been burnt down at least three times.
-Due to forestation the marks from the damage has been covered, but they can still be found here and there.
-With the passage of time, residents of Kalofer have created their own methods of survival and have cultivated a strength of character, which has remained their typical personality trait until today.
-Each time when the town was burnt, the people of Kalofer built it all over again, carrying stones from their own farming land, working through the night.
-Usually reconstruction activities started with re-building the church or the monastery.
+Forestation has mostly covered traces from the damage, but they can still be found here and there.

+With the passage of time, the residents of Kalofer devised their own methods of survival and cultivated a strength of character, which has remained their typical personality trait until today.
+Every single time the town was burnt, the people of Kalofer built it all over again, carrying stones from their own farming land, working through the night.
+Reconstruction activities usually started by re-building the church or the monastery.

+In July 1877, an attack by Circassian bashi-bazouk led to the massacre of 618 Bulgarians from the town and the nearby villages, while the entire town was (yet again) burned to the ground, along with 1308 houses, 250 stores, 200 ginning undertakings and watermills and 1400 stables.
+Some 1,000 additional people lost their lives from exposure and the elements while climbing the Balkan Mountains in an attempt to reach Troyan.